alisw/alisw.github.io/infrastructure-pr-testing.markdown

 aurora task ssh -l root <ID> 'echo {{ "{{mesos.instance" }}}} > config/worker-index'
 ```

-* Finally you mark all the new instances as not silent, so that they can start reporting results of the check:
+* Finally you mark all the new instances as non-silent, so that they can start reporting results of the check:

 ```bash
 aurora task ssh -l root <ID> "rm config/silent"
 ```

 ## Scaling down the number of checkers
 {:scale-down-checkers}